About the project

 Know Your Place West of England achieved the following Approved Purposes:

-- To scan, digitise and geo-reference historical maps from Gloucestershire, South Gloucestershire, Wiltshire, Somerset, North Somerset, Bath and North East Somerset.
+- To scan, digitise and geo-reference historical maps from Gloucestershire, South Gloucestershire, Wiltshire, Somerset, North Somerset, Bath and North East Somerset and Devon.
 Read about our work on historic maps

 - To expand the existing ‘Know Your Place’ Bristol website to include historical maps from the West of England area.
 Read more about heritage data now available